Lab Report │

 What should I pack for an all-day tournament?

-Heat-stable, reliable foods: Gummy Gainz or similar heat-stable protein options, energy gels, rice cakes, pretzels, bananas, sports drinks, water bottles.
+Heat-stable, reliable foods: Gummy Gainz Co or similar heat-stable protein options, energy gels, rice cakes, pretzels, bananas, sports drinks, water bottles.
 For a complete packing checklist, see our guide on what to pack for all-day tournaments.
-Avoid: Chocolate-coated bars (melt at 78°F), yogurt without refrigeration (spoilage risk), sandwiches that get soggy.
-Reliability engineering prevents missed fueling windows.
+Avoid: chocolate-coated bars (melt at 78°F), yogurt without refrigeration (spoilage risk), sandwiches that get soggy.
+Reliable food prevents missed windows.

 How do I know if my athlete is properly hydrated?

-Monitor urine color: Pale yellow indicates proper hydration, dark yellow/amber indicates dehydration.
-Weigh before/after tournament: Weight loss indicates fluid loss (replace 150% of loss).
+Monitor urine color: pale yellow indicates proper hydration, dark yellow or amber indicates dehydration.
+Weigh before and after the tournament: weight loss indicates fluid loss (replace 150% of loss).
 General guideline: 8-12oz water every 90-120 minutes, sports drinks post-game for electrolyte replacement, especially in heat.

 Should I give my athlete caffeine before games?